-One common time management problem is underestimating how long it takes to complete certain tasks.
+One typical time management problem is underestimating how long it takes to complete specific tasks.
 You may think you can read a chapter of your history book in 30 minutes, but it takes you twice that long.
 Similarly, you think it’ll only take 20 minutes to clean the kitchen, but an hour later, you’re still working on it.

 Underestimating how much time is needed to complete tasks is one reason your to-do list never gets any shorter.
 If the first item on your list takes much longer than expected, you’ll be behind from the very start.
 As a result, you end up feeling overwhelmed and stressed out.

-Your stress and overwhelm may get worse if you see other people who get a lot more done than you do.
-Trust me, those people aren’t natural time management masters.
+Your stress and overwhelm may worsen if you see other people who get a lot more done than you do.
+Trust me; those people aren’t natural time management masters.
 Instead, they’ve learned the underlying skills for good time management and can put them into practice when needed.

 Unrealistic Time Expectations